RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 {{< embed-md "tls-configuration-procedure.md"  >}}

-## Authentication for CRDBs
+## Authentication for Active-Active Databases

-When you create a new CRDB, you can configure authentication for CRDB synchronization traffic only or for all communications, including CRDB synchronization traffic and data traffic between the database and the clients.
+When you create a new Active-Active database, you can configure authentication for Active-Active synchronization traffic only or for all communications, including Active-Active synchronization traffic and data traffic between the database and the clients.

 You can also specify that authentication is not enforced for traffic received from clusters and clients.

-Note: You cannot enable or disable TLS after the CRDB is created, but you can change the TLS configuration.
+Note: You cannot enable or disable TLS after the Active-Active database is created, but you can change the TLS configuration.

-### Configuring TLS for CRDB communication only
+### Configuring TLS for Active-Active communication only

-To enable TLS for CRDB communication only for a CRDB:
+To enable TLS for Active-Active communication only for an Active-Active database:

 1. In **databases**, click ![icon_add](/images/rs/icon_add.png#no-click "Add")
-    to create a new CRDB.
+    to create a new Active-Active database.
 1. In **configuration**, at the bottom of the page click **edit**.
 1. Enable **TLS**.